TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 \*Buy one item at regular price, get a second item of equal or lesser value for one cent while supplies last.

-50% Off Kids' Arizona Apparel
+40 to 50% Off Arizona Jeans

-Select styles, reg. $10-$52
+Select styles, reg. $30

-Shop Kids' Arizona       Levi's® Lowest Price of the Season 39.99 Guys' Levi's 511™ Slim Fit Jeans\*
+Shop Boys Arizona Shop Girls Arizona       Levi's® Lowest Price of the Season 39.99 Guys' Levi's 511™ Slim Fit Jeans\*

 reg.
 69.50, select styles, Offers and coupons do not apply

-Shop Guys' Levi's 36.99 Levi's 524™ Skinny Jeans for Her
+Shop Guys' Levi's36.99 Levi's 524™ Skinny Jeans for Her

 reg.
-49.50
+49.50, Offers and coupons do not apply

 Shop Levi's for Her

 \*Levi's lowest prices of the season is valid through 9/5. prices may be further reduced on items as a part of clearance in the future.

+    Back To School

+so you. so worth it.

-    Now Online &.
+Shop Back to School Now Now Online &.
 In Select Stores!
 Major Appliances From Your Favorite Brands.

 Need help?
 Call 1-844-JCP-APPL (1-844-527-2775)

-Find a Store: Up to 30% Off\* Major Appliances
+Find a Store:Up to 30% Off\* Major Appliances

 Select styles

-Shop Major Appliances: 18 Months or 30 Months Special Financing\*\*
+Shop Major Appliances:18 Months or 30 Months Special Financing\*\*

 Available on qualifying major appliance purchases made through 914/16 on a JCPenney Credit Card.
 Must request at time of purchase

 \*GE, GE Profile &.
 GE Cafe limited to 10% off savings.

-\*\*Get Details: Apply Now: Free Delivery &.
+\*\*Get Details: Apply Now:Free Delivery &.
 Basic Installation

 On all appliance purchases over $299

-Get Details: JCPenney Rewards Shop &.
+Get Details:JCPenney Rewards Shop &.
 Get Rewards

 For points earned on major appliances+

-+Get Details: Labor Day Home Sale 30 to 50% Off
++Get Details: Sephora Shop Top-Rated Beauty: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs

+Ends September 30

+Get Details: Red Zone END OF SEASON Clearance 80% Off Final Markdowns Plus!
+New Markdowns 50 to 70% Off Shop Clearance Now: JCP Salon 30% Off Haircare Products

 Select styles

-Shop All Home Shop Bedding Shop Curtains &.
-Drapes Shop Kitchen &.
-Dining 40 to 60% Off Furnture and Mattresses

-Select styles

-Shop Furniture &.
-Mattresses   Sephora Shop Top-Rated Beauty: JCPenney | portraits

-40% Off JCPenney Portraits

-3.99 Portrait Sheets

-Get Coupon: Back To School

-so you. so worth it.

-Shop Back To School Now: Red Zone END OF SEASON Clearance 80% Off Final Markdowns Plus!
-New Markdowns 50 to 70% Off Shop Clearance Now: true
+Shop Now: true

 get connected